JetFPV/Raceband-Scanner/README.md

 <a name="features"></a>
 ## Features
+- Can display video from the drone on the 5,8Ghz Raceband
+- Can scan the 8 channels to check if there is a signal and display result on Led and screen if available
-- 3 modes included : Manual / Automatic / Scannerw
+- 3 modes included : Manual / Automatic / Scanner
 	=> Manual : Change manually channel from R1 to R8
 	=> Automatic : Switch to channel whith highest signal on
 	=> Scanner : Display available channels on the LEDs and show graph on the screen